openforis/collect-earth/collect-earth/README.md

 Don't forget to change your settings now in Eclipse so that this file is used Preferences->Maven->User Settings (User settings field)

-# First step, prepare the release
+### First step, prepare the release
 Now you can run the maven goal (using the profile assembly, which is the one in maven_settings.xml that contains the installbuilder parameters)

-release:clean release:prepare
+> release:clean release:prepare

-# Rollback if this goes wrong
+### Rollback if this goes wrong
 You can run this maven task if there is a problem while preparing the release

-release:rollback
+> release:rollback

-# Second step, perform the release
+### Second step, perform the release

 Now you need to perform the release so that the installers that are generated end up in the nexus server

-release:perform
+> release:perform

 Here you misht need to specify some extra parameters username (github username) password (github password) connectionUrl : scm:git/https://github.com/openforis/collect-earth.git )

-If anything goes bad during this step you can try to fix it and resume the release with this command
+If anything goes wrong during this step you can try to fix it and resume the release with this command

-release:perform -rf:collect-earth-installer
+> release:perform -rf:collect-earth-installer

 # Last step, upload the collectEarthUpdater.xml to the server